carbon-io/carbond/docs/guide/collections.rst

 the operation handler via the first parameter (``update``), while the ``query`` spec will be passed via the ``context`` parameter as a property of that object (e.g., ``context.query``).
-The ``options`` parameter is intended to be used for concrete implementation driver specific options and will be covered later.
+The ``options`` parameter is intended to be used for concrete implementation driver specific options (see: `SaveObject`_).

-The following sections describe at a high-level the semantics of each operation.
+The following sections describe the general semantics of each operation.

 Collection Operation Handlers
 -----------------------------